tpo/on/README.md

         on executes "command" on one or more hosts defined by host_list.

-        host_list is a list of host names separated by spaces and enclosed in parenthesis.
+        host_list is a list of host names separated by spaces.
 A host_list can also contain host_groups which will be expanded first.
 A host_group declaration will override a host of the same name.
 See CONFIGURATION below for host_group.

-        The hosts can not be named "as", "do", "get", "put", "exec", "term", "list".
+        The hosts can not be named "as", "do", "get", "put", "exec", "term" or "list".
 In case you use such names you need to alias them through a host_group.

         The command is allways executed sequentially, one host after the other.